Indian locomotive class WAM-4: Production

 Production of these locomotives started in 1970 with #20400 and exactly 500 WAM-4s were built in 13 years with #21399 “Anant” being the last one.
 Production ended on August 3 1983.
 WAM-4 though an indigenously produced loco was heavily inspired by French box design and naturally favoured a French TM which was the Alstom made TAO TM.
 A single WAM-4 can generally haul up to a 24-coach passenger rake.
-This class proved so successful by virtue of its ruggedness suitable for Indian conditions and simplicity of maintenance.
-In January 2020, the last WAM-4 units (four from Tata ELS) were withdrawn from mainline service.
-Currently 8 locomotives (including 1 WAS-4) are doing shunting and departmental works.
+This class proved very successful by virtue of its ruggedness and simplicity of maintenance, making it extremely suitable for Indian conditions.

 Rebuilding

 A number of locomotives were rebuilt as WAM-4B in the late 1970s to evaluate Alstom TAO 659 Traction Motors and for exclusive use on freight duties.
 These 'locos' were ballasted to improve traction and had excellent load-hauling capabilities, This experiment gave rise to the future WAG-5 locos.

 Duties

 The class was designed for both passenger and freight work.
 Many of the original locomotives were fitted with vacuum brakes only.
 With the withdrawal of many WAG-1 and WAM-1 locomotives in the 1990s, the WAM-4 units were given air brakes to prolong their life into the 1990s and beyond.